MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/create-custom-fields-entities-pricing-dimensions.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Complete the following steps when you want to create a custom option set or entity.
+Complete the following steps when you want to create a custom option set or entity for using it as a pricing dimension.
+If you need to understand why you may want ot create custom option sets or entities to be used as pricing dimensions, the pricing dimensions overview explains it https://docs.microsoft.com/en-us/dynamics365/project-operations/pricing-costing/pricing-dimensions-overview

 > [!IMPORTANT]
 > We recommend that you make all custom pricing dimension changes in a separate solution.
 This important best practice provides flexibility in the future to update or remove changes as needed.
 This will also help with re-use of your work and make it easier to port these changes to another instance After you have made all of the required changes, export this solution as a **Managed solution** and import it into other instances to reuse your pricing setup.